Apartment Investment and Management Company (AIV) upgraded Issued by Wall Street Gurus

 Citigroup, on the other hand, stated in their research note that they expect to see AIV reach a price target of $33, previously predicting the price at $40.
 The rating they have provided for AIV stocks is “Sell” according to the report published on September 18th, 2020.

-During the last 5 trading sessions, AIV fell by -1.18%, which changed the moving average for the period of 200-days by +60.03% in comparison to the 20-day moving average, which settled at $6.74.
-In addition, Apartment Investment and Management Company saw 26.52% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AIV rose by +4.79%, which changed the moving average for the period of 200-days by +75.80% in comparison to the 20-day moving average, which settled at $6.80.
+In addition, Apartment Investment and Management Company saw 32.58% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AIV starting from Allen Quincy, who sale 12,200 shares at the price of $6.17 back on Mar 30.
-After this action, Allen Quincy now owns 38,034 shares of Apartment Investment and Management Company, valued at $75,213 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AIV starting from Frenzel Justin, who purchase 1,500 shares at the price of $6.73 back on May 20.
+After this action, Frenzel Justin now owns 1,500 shares of Apartment Investment and Management Company, valued at $10,089 using the latest closing price.

-Miller Robert A., the Director of Apartment Investment and Management Company, purchase 10,000 shares at $5.60 during a trade that took place back on Mar 26, which means that Miller Robert A. is holding 60,234 shares at $56,000 based on the most recent closing price.
+Allen Quincy, the Director of Apartment Investment and Management Company, sale 12,200 shares at $6.17 during a trade that took place back on Mar 30, which means that Allen Quincy is holding 38,034 shares at $75,213 based on the most recent closing price.

 Stock Fundamentals for AIV